-Whether an individual creditor has the right to access financial information about the debtor during insolvency proceedings, either by requesting it from an insolvency representative or by reviewing the official records.
+- Whether an individual creditor has the right to access financial information about the debtor during insolvency proceedings.
 A score of 1 is assigned if yes; 0 if no.

 The index ranges from 0 to 4, with higher values indicating greater participation of creditors.
 In Iceland, for example, the court appoints the insolvency representative, without creditors’ approval (a score of 0).
 The insolvency representative decides unilaterally on the sale of the debtor’s assets (a score of 0).
 Any creditor can inspect the records kept by the insolvency representative (a score of 1).
 And any creditor is allowed to challenge a decision of the insolvency representative to approve all claims if this decision affects the creditor’s rights (a score of 1).
 Adding these numbers gives Iceland a score of 2 on the creditor participation index.

 The strength of insolvency framework index is the sum of the scores on the commencement of proceedings index, management of debtor’s assets index, reorganization proceedings index and creditor participation index.
 The index ranges from 0 to 16, with higher values indicating insolvency legislation that is better designed for rehabilitating viable firms and liquidating nonviable ones.